arklit00/Lab-Parallele/README.md

 # Prerequisites
-Docker and Docker Compose installed with Kubernetes enabled (or Kubernetes cluster).
+Docker and Docker Compose installed and running with Kubernetes enabled (or Kubernetes cluster).

 JDK 17+ (Java must be installed).